mbari-org/benchmark_eval/doc/docs/index.md

-Hey there!
-This is elaine's documentation for creating benchmark datasets and evaluating models using HOTA :)
+This is MBARI documentation for creating benchmark datasets and evaluating models using HOTA.

 Link to Github: [here](https://github.com/mbari-org/benchmark_eval)

 A majority of the code in this repository is the TrackEval github repo.
-I added a bit of code here and there and set up the directory structure to run the HOTA metric for our benchmark dataset and renamed it benchmark-eval.
+I added a bit of code here and there and set up the directory structure to run the HOTA metric for MBARI's benchmark dataset and renamed it benchmark-eval.

 ## Overview